yesmore/Different-UI/documents/docs/en/guide/README.md

 ## 🌱 Different Zen

-- There is a child stepping on the shadow on the road,
-- I feel so childish.
-- So I bypassed,
-- I'm afraid he'll step on my shadow.
+Different UI (hereinafter referred to as DF) is built on the shoulders of giants.
+It draws lessons from excellent open source works on the Internet, such as `codepen`.
+Based on this, DF will also be a work that embraces open source and will continue.

 ## 🐾 Contributors